Scramble / Decode Caption Effect

 The Decode Aesthetic: From Hollywood to Social Media

-The scramble/decode visual has a lineage stretching from early Hollywood hacker scenes to modern social media.
-In film, the trope of characters rapidly cycling before resolving into readable text has appeared in every major franchise — from The Matrix's falling code to Iron Man's holographic interfaces to Tron's digital world.
+The scramble/decode visual for captions and subtitles has a lineage stretching from early Hollywood hacker scenes to modern social media.
+In film, the trope of characters rapidly cycling before resolving into readable text has appeared in every major franchise, from The Matrix's falling code to Iron Man's holographic interfaces to Tron's digital world.
 This visual shorthand communicates 'digital,' 'intelligence,' and 'technology' instantly, without explanation.
 On social media, the Scramble effect inherits all of this cultural coding.
-When a word scramble-decodes onto screen, the viewer immediately reads the content as tech-related, intelligent, or cutting-edge — before they've even read the actual word.
+When a word scramble-decodes onto screen, the viewer immediately reads the content as tech-related, intelligent, or cutting-edge, before they've even read the actual word.
 This pre-cognitive genre signaling is valuable because social media platforms are context-poor (unlike a YouTube channel where the viewer already knows the topic).
 Scramble captions create instant context.
 For AI and tech creators, this means your content is immediately recognizable in the feed.

 Scramble Timing: Fast Decode vs. Slow Revelation